sheyoshida/uncharted-music-discovery-app/unit-3-final-project/weekly_retros/weekly_retrospective.md

 **Team Member Analysis**:
 If you did not meet your goals, how will this affect the progression of the product?
 What will you do differently to meet your goals this week?

-*  Team Member #1
+*  Henna
-* Goals/Responsibilities Last Week:
+* Goals/Responsibilities Last Week: Figure out a way to find nearby cities from a CLLocation point.
+Combine API calls to display desired results
 * Did you meet your goals/responsibilities last week?
 Why or why not?
+Partially.
+Found a nonelegant solution by looping through nearby coordinates.
+Still working on merging API calls
 * Goals/Responsibilities This Week:
 *  Team Member #2
 * Goals/Responsibilities Last Week: